Micropayments

 Originally coined in the 1960s by technology futurist Ted Nelson, micropayments were conceptualized to pay for individual copyrights for online content and create low cost networks rather than advertising-based models.
 Although the World Wide Web eventually did develop into an advertising model, businesses began using Nelson’s idea of micropayments to let customers make small transactions.

 Just how small a transaction needs to be in order to be considered a micropayment depends on the business and payment processor carrying out the exchange.
 Some companies view micropayments as any transaction under a dollar.
-Others consider five-dollar, ten-dollar, and even twenty-dollar exchanges—like the monthly subscription fees on Patreon—a form of micropayment.
+Others consider five-dollar, ten-dollar, and even twenty-dollar exchanges—like monthly subscription fees—a form of micropayment.

 Consumers can make micropayments in three different ways: pay-as-you-go, prepay, or post-pay.
 Each method has its advantages and disadvantages.